cartoon-raccoon/afwm/README.md

 Floating only (for now).

-Set your key binds in `src/config.rs`
+Set your key binds in `src/config.rs`.

 ![screenshot](https://github.com/grufwub/afwm/raw/master/screenshot.png)

+This is my learning project for both X and Rust, so I may not accept PRs for now unless they're smaller things like bug fixes.

 # Todos